 This post may contain affiliate links.
 Please see my disclosure policy for details.

-Hidden away on the grounds of the historic St Edward’s Church Stow-on-the-Wold is a mystical doorway that looks like a portal that could transport you to another realm.
+Hidden away on the grounds of the historic St Edward’s Church Stow-on-the-Wold is a mystical Tolkien Door that looks like a portal that could transport you to another realm.

 With its studded wooden panels flanked by ancient yew trees and an old oil lamp hanging above it, you would be forgiven for mistaking this door for being something born of Middle Earth.

 Indeed, there is a local legend that says J. R. R. Tolkien visited this church and the entrance inspired his Doors of Durin in the Lord of the Rings trilogy.